awelm/blog/content/posts/evil-compiler.md

 }
 ```

-The source code of `Compiler.cpp` and `Login.cpp` are both completely clean, but the compiled Login binary will still have a backdoor even when the compiler used is rebuilt from clean sources.
+Now the source code of `Compiler.cpp` and `Login.cpp` are both completely clean, but the compiled Login binary will still have a backdoor even when the compiler used is rebuilt from clean sources.

 ```bash
 > g++ EvilCompiler.cpp -o FirstCompilerRelease